 - The Business License: is required for opening a bank account in China.
-This license includes key details about the company, including name of organization, registration number and legal representative registered capital.
+This license includes key details about the company, including the name of the organization, registration number, and legal representative registered capital.

 - The Social Security Registration Certificate: It is mandatory for employers to register and contribute to the social security system.
 The document certifies that the company is compliant with this requirement.

 - The Statistical Registration Certificate: This document is issued for statistical purposes, even though some regions like Shanghai and Guangzhou do not use it anymore.

 The five-in-one business license includes key details about the company: name of the organization, registration number, legal representative, registered capital, and so on.
 An additional important feature is that this license is necessary to open a bank account in China.